 The Story Needs to be Seen by Others

 Perhaps what’s most important about Yesterday is that it needs to be seen by others.
-The initial box-office receipts are somewhat disappointing.
 The movie critics who disliked this commoner-class movie may have possibly poisoned the well for the many movie-goers who would be enchanted by this modern-day fable about love, truth and beauty.
 And that’s a shame, because not only is the movie very good, but it is also very important.

 Don’t take our word for it: check out the message from Yesterday’s two lead actors.
 This movie is a passion-project of some of our best filmakers and actors.
 Learn about why they’ve devoted so much of themselves to reacquaint the world with the magical gifts bestowed upon us by John, Paul, George and Ringo.